aleshaleksey/fansys23/06-abilities.md

 **Action**: Declare berserk as a "secondary action".

-**Effect**: A Berserk character can in the trance for [SP dice count] rounds.
+**Effect**: A Berserk character can remain in the trance for [SP dice count] rounds.
 However, if the character does not take damage or attack from the the end of the start of their turn one round to their next turn, the trance ends.
 The character gains a number of SP equal to their SP Dice maximum.
 In addition the character has a bonus to walk, climb, swim and fly speed, weapon damage, and may have advantage on attacks.

 **Special**:
 - Berserk does not have an SP dice cost.
 However, when the berserker trance is over, you lose a number of HP equal to the level of the Berserk ability (so if you have "Berserk I" you lose 1HP).
 In addition, the SP gained at the start of berserker trance is lost.
 It this takes the character into negative SP, the remainder is taken out of HP.